alexismreyes/gigranger.com/README.md

 ## gigranger.com - A Employment Platform🧑‍💼

-A full-featured job portal application that allows recruiters to post and manage job listings, and job seekers to find, apply, and track job applications, it also allows chat communication between them.
-This project showcases real-world features such as authentication, role-based access, file uploads, filtering, email notifications, and application history tracking — built with production-ready technologies.
+A full-featured job portal application that allows recruiters to post and manage job listings, and job seekers to find, apply, and track job applications.
+It also enables real-time chat communication between them.
+This project showcases real-world features such as authentication, role-based access, file uploads, filtering, email notifications, and application history tracking — all built with production-ready technologies.
+Additionally, the backend leverages microservice architecture by offloading email notifications to a dedicated RabbitMQ-powered microservice, improving scalability and decoupling long-running background tasks from the main application.

 ## 🧩 Installation Guide